kineticquant/OSRS-Gear-Randomizer/readme.md

 ### Utils
-- items-db script: Runs a batch process to get all items from the OSRS wiki and their metadata.
+- batch_update script: Runs a batch process to get all items from the OSRS wiki and their metadata.
 Cross-compares the OSRSBox items JSON with the OSRS wiki, and does a full insert on any new items missing, and updates all existing items with the latest stats/metadata.
 Use this to build a full new list to start off of.
-- fetch_delta_singular script: Runs a large cross-compare against the OSRSBox items JSON against the OSRS wiki, and then processes item by item to add any new items directly into a JSON.
+- incremental_create script: Runs a large cross-compare against the OSRSBox items JSON against the OSRS wiki, and then processes item by item to add any new items directly into a JSON.
 Use this for quick one-off's if you have a newly-updated list already.

 ### To Do: